-- Present your poster in about 5 minutes, summarizing your project goals and outcomes and the value this activity had for your professional experience. - Evaluate each other's posters and presentations with an anonymous feedback form.
+- Present your poster in 5-8 minutes, summarizing your project goals and outcomes and the value this activity had for your professional experience. - Evaluate each other's posters and presentations with an anonymous feedback form.

-ASSIGNMENT:
+ASSIGNMENT :

 - Complete your project abstract.
-Optional training, "Preparing and Submitting an Abstract." - Complete your exit survey.
+Optional training, "Preparing and Submitting an Abstract." - Complete the "Highlights" discussion forum, to share the overarching highlight or what you learned from your project experience. - Complete your exit survey; this will be available when all other assignments have been submitted.